solrac97gr/session-manager/README.md

 [![codecov](https://codecov.io/gh/solrac97gr/session-manager/branch/main/graph/badge.svg)](https://codecov.io/gh/solrac97gr/session-manager)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This is a simple session manager for a go application.
-For example, you can use it to manage the user's login status.

-Helps to manage user login information in the standard library of go.
-A lots of frameworks have their own session management, but some times I ue the standard library of go, so I write this package.
+Helps you to store information of user and manage it, set a expiration time and set a default session of a group of different sessions created.

 # Documentation